 Welcome!

-I am a Senior Lecturer (tenured) in International Relations at the Australian National University (ANU).
+I am a Senior Lecturer in International Relations at the Australian National University (ANU).
 I was previously in the Department of Political Science at the National University of Singapore (NUS).

 I received a MSc and PhD in International Relations from the London School of Economics and Political Science.
 Prior to this, I received a BA (hons) in History from St. Stephen’s College, Delhi University.